markcmurphy/devdocs-portal/Widgets.md

 Most themes in the BigCommerce marketplace come with predefined regions.
 It is best to utilize those first.
 By editing the theme and adding theme regions, updates will need to be manually managed.

 ## Widgets Templates
+Widget Templates are Handlebars-enabled HTML templates which define the widget’s structure on a page.
+These templates can include conditional logic as well as looping.

+>**Note**
+>There is a limit of 100 total custom widget templates per store.
+This does not include templates pre-provided by BigCommerce.